oxidecomputer/propolis/phd-tests/README.md

 - Automatically rebuilding the `propolis-server` binary whenever the source code changes, to prevent accidentally running tests against a stale build.
-- Automatically [managing a PHD artifact store and test temporary directories] (#artifact-store-and-temporary-directory-management) in `target/phd`.
+- Automatically [managing a PHD artifact store and test temporary directories](#artifact-store-and-temporary-directory-management) in `target/phd`.
 - Providing [reasonable defaults](#default-arguments) (which may be overridden) for [arguments required by the `phd-runner` CLI](#runtime-options).